 The ERH does NOT apply during these conditions:

 - Weather delays or disasters

 - MBTA or other transit delays or disruptions

 - Construction disruption to normal commuting method

 You must register with Charles River TMA prior to using the program.
 Once Charles River TMA has received and processed the completed registration forms, an orientation package will be sent to you with a taxi voucher and program information.
 Please note that registration may take up to three weeks.

 To use your voucher simply call the cab company listed on your voucher.
 Fill out the voucher completely and give it to the cab driver to complete.
-Take your receipt (the bottom copy).
+Take your receipt (the left portion of the voucher form).
 You may include a tip for good service but it may not exceed 20% of the fare.
-Once you have used the voucher, you must fill out the Confirmation Report and give a copy of the completed voucher to the Charles River TMA within 5 business days.
+Once you have used the voucher, you must fill out the Confirmation Report and give a copy of the completed voucher receipt to the Charles River TMA within 5 business days.